jimzhong/oauth-server/README.md

 {"error": "invalid code"}
 ```

-If the web app wants access to the user's info when the user is offline, the app should use `access_type=offline`.
-And save the refresh_token to its database .
+If the web app wants access to the information of an offline user, the app should use `access_type=offline`, and save the refresh_token to its database.
 The refresh_token will be invalidated when a user revokes the app's permission on the authorization server.
-Offline access is not implemented for now.
+Offline access has not been implemented for now.

 #### Test access_token (optional)